fmanen/OpenCSMap/README.md

 If response in shell is something like "acknowledged" : true, ..." everything should be okay.
 Go to http://localhost:9200/_cat/indices and check if papers index is available.

 Now for indexing the data we need to go to elasticsearch>data.
-There is a Python file that run a script that indexes all the data we need.
-Data is available here.
-You can go with full data or a sample.
-When downloading the file you want, put it on the same folder as index_es.py file.
+There is a Python file that run a script that indexes a sample of the data.
+Data is available here as well (dblp.txt).
 Then from the shell just run:

 `python index_es.py dblp.txt`

 This process may take a while.
 Progress will be shown in the shell.
 When indexing is finished, you can go to http://localhost:9200/papers/_count and check that field 'count' is greater than 0.
-If you use full data it must be near 5M and if you use sample data it may be 500.

 3) Django